Efficient time-domain scattering synthesis via frequency-domain singularity subtraction: Frequency-domain singularity subtraction

-which appear on the right-hand side of~\eqref{eqn:I2}.
-As suggested in the previous section and detailed below in the present section, for large times this integral can obtained on the basis of an asymptotic expansion.
-Taking into account the proximity of $\rho_n$ to the real axis, on the other hand, to evaluate the integral numerically at pre-asymptotic times we rewrite it in the form
+It is important to note that, unlike $A_k^{\mathrm{slow}}$~\eqref{eqn:bkslow}, the function $A$ that appears in the expression~\eqref{eqn:base_sing_int} is generally not a slowly oscillatory function of $\omega$.
+However, unlike the integrands in~\eqref{wind_uk}, the integrands in~\eqref{eqn:I2} do not require the solution of Helmholtz PDEs and are independent of both $k$ and $\br$.
+Consequently, the cost required by the direct numerical evaluation of the corresponding integrals is significantly lower than the cost required by~\eqref{wind_uk}.
+Nevertheless, the evaluation cost for the integrals~\eqref{eqn:base_sing_int} does increase with $t$, which motivates the development of the asymptotic methods in Sections~\ref{sec:cont_def}--\ref{sec:C2C4}.
+In the pre-asymptotic regime considered in this section, the numerical evaluation of these integrals requires particular care due to the near singularity that occurs for poles $\sigma_n$ close to the real axis.
+To handle this near-singularity, we employ the equivalent representation

-The first right-hand integrand in~\eqref{eqn:ss_second_int} is smooth, and it can therefore be effectively tackled, for $t$ small enough, by means of standard quadrature methods; in this paper we employ the Clenshaw-Curtis rule~\cite{waldvogel2006fast}.
-The second integral, in turn, can be evaluated analytically: it equals $\log\frac{W_2-\rho_n}{W_1-\rho_n}.$
+The first right-hand integrand in~\eqref{eqn:ss_second_int} does not exhibit sharp variations, regardless of the proximity of $\sigma_n$ to the integration interval, and it can therefore be accurately evaluated, for sufficiently small $t$, using standard quadrature methods.
+In this paper, we employ the Clenshaw–Curtis rule~\cite{waldvogel2006fast} for this purpose.
+The second integral, in turn, can be evaluated analytically: it equals $\log\frac{W_2-\sigma_n}{W_1-\sigma_n}.$

-For large times, the integrands in~\eqref{eqn:base_sing_int} and~\eqref{eqn:ss_second_int} become highly oscillatory functions of $\omega$, rendering standard quadrature methods ineffective.
-As suggested above, we instead employ an asymptotic expansion derived by deforming the integration contour in~\eqref{eqn:base_sing_int} onto the remaining three sides of the boundary of $\mathcal{M}^I_h$ (eq.~\eqref{eq:box}): $C_1$ which goes from $W_2$ to $W_2 - h\mathrm{i}$, $C_2$ which goes from $W_2-h\mathrm{i}$ to $W_1 - h\mathrm{i}$, and $C_3$ which goes from $W_1 - h\mathrm{i}$ to $W_1$; without loss of generality, it is assumed that none of the poles in $P^I_h$~\eqref{eq:all_poles} lies on the curves $C_j$ ($1\leq j\leq 3)$.
-In view of the residue theorem we obtain